someonesdad1/hobbyutil/project_list.rst

 | `prog/shuffle.c <prog/shuffle.c>`_ (30)
 |   C program to randomly shuffle the bytes of a file.
 | `prog/sig.zip <prog/sig.zip>`_ (217)
-|   Contains a python script to format floating point numbers to a specified number of significant figures or round to a specified template.
+|   A python module to format floating point numbers to a specified number of significant figures or round to a specified template.
 | `prog/stack.zip <prog/stack.zip>`_ (6)
 |   A python module that implements a basic stack.
 | `prog/sumbytes.cpp <prog/sumbytes.cpp>`_ (5)